-We are pleased to announce that our CRPS service is still running in the current COVID-19 climate.
+We are pleased to announce that our CRPS and PCLEFRS services are still running in the current COVID-19 climate.
 We realise that for the majority, the last few months will have been unsettling.
-We are committed to supporting patients with complex regional pain syndrome in accessing our specialist service.
+We are committed to supporting patients to access our specialist services.
 We will continue to deliver virtual assessment appointments and virtual rehabilitation programmes for the foreseeable future.
-Please bear with us as we continue to develop new, virtual ways of working.
+Please bear with us as we continue to develop innovative new ways of working.

 Please continue to direct any enquires to the service via:

 Many patients with CRPS may be worried regarding their vulnerability to COVID-19.
 There is no evidence of any specific vulnerability for patients with CRPS or chronic pain.
 However, we advise that all patients with CRPS diligently follow the Government guidelines on social distancing and frequent hand washing.
 The guidance changes daily so check the Public Health England website for current advice: